Saturday, February 18, 2012

 On Heat Transfer

 The last experiment of Physics 103.1 was all about heat transfer, particularly the three processes involved: conduction, convection and radiation.
-Basically, what we did this week was 2 experiments- the first of which was a test if whether the color of the container of a fluid had an impact on the rate of cooling of the fluid it encloses.
+Basically, we did two experiments, the first of which was a test to see if the color of the container of a fluid would have an impact on the rate of cooling of the enclosed fluid.
 For this part, we compared black and white bottles.
-The patterns we obtained for both bottles were more or less the same- both were exponential functions with approximately the same slope.
-This agrees with theoretical knowledge since heat transfer in the set-up was through conduction through the walls- the color of the containers do not really factor in.
+The patterns we obtained for both bottles were more or less the same: both were exponential functions with approximately the same slope.
+This agrees with theoretical knowledge since heat transfer in the set-up was through conduction via the walls.
+The color of the containers do not really factor in.

-The second part of the experiment was basically comparing the effect of color of the container of a fluid on the rate of heating of the enclosed fluid.
-We used a lamp for this part to induce heat transfer by radiation.
-As contrasted to the graph of cooling, the graph of heating was a straight line.
+In the second part of the experiment, we looked at the effect of the color of a fluid's container on the rate of heating of the enclosed fluid.
+We used a lamp to induce heat transfer by radiation.
+In contrast to the graph of cooling, the graph of heating was a straight line.

 This last experiment was quite short, similar to the other thermo experiments.
-Dealing with the bottles and the graduated cylinder was quite nice since these tools remind me of Chem 16 days.
+Dealing with the bottles was quite nice since the tools remind me of Chem 16 days.